 All you need is an iron and two parchment papers in a size bigger than your beeswax wrap.
 Place your old wrap in between the parchment papers.
 Set your iron to low-medium heat (with the steam off) and run it on top of the parchment paper where your beeswax wrap is.
-This should melt the beeswax instantly, and you can continue ironing so that the wax is spread to the rest of the wrap, especially where the creases and fold marks are.
+This should melt the beeswax instantly, and you can continue ironing so that the wax is spread to the rest of the wrap, especially where the fold marks are.
 Try not to push a lot of the wax out of the wrap when you iron.
 Remove top parchment paper when done and let your beeswax wrap dry.

 We recommend keeping the parchment papers for your next refresh sessions!
 No need to toss them away or clean excess wax.